johnbintz/penchant/README.md

 * `hooks/pre-commit`, one of the hooks the prior script installs
 * `initialize-environment`, which bootstraps your local environment so you can get up and running

-## initialize-environment

-It will also try to run `rake bootstrap`, so add a `:bootstrap` task for things that should happen when you start going (make databases, other stuff, etc, whatever).
-This won't run if the `:bootstrap` task is not there.

 ## Gemfile.erb?!

 Yeah, it's a `Gemfile` with ERB in it: